Migration Can Be Divided Into The Following 4 Steps

 Magento 2 offers a Magento 2 data migration tool to help you migrate Magento data effectively.
+It will help with data migration of customers, products, orders, store configurations, etc.

 You had installed numerous extensions on your Magento 1.x store for better functionality and various features.
 It is unlikely they will work directly on your Magento 2 store.
 You’ll see severe compatibility issues with almost all extensions.